 Generally speaking, government bonds are considered one of the best ways to balance your portfolio, given their low volatility and tendency to be negatively-related to the equities market.
 As such, holding some government bonds will offer some needed stability when the markets are roiling.

-Of course, not all government bonds are created equal, and at the risk of sounding hyperbolic, SINGA Bonds are one of the safest bonds you can invest in.
+Of course, not all government bonds are created equal, and at the risk of sounding hyperbolic, SGS bonds are one of the safest bonds you can invest in.
 It has a rating of AAA, which probably has something to do with the fact that it is backed by the Singapore government itself.

 On the flipside, if you buy bonds expecting excitement, prepare to be disappointed.
-However, if you look upon SINGA Bonds, especially SGS (Infrastructure) as a twice-yearly money drip for the next 30 years, you may come away more than satisfied.
+However, if you look upon SGS bonds, especially SGS (Infrastructure) as a twice-yearly money drip for the next 30 years, you may come away more than satisfied.

-Sounds good, how can I start investing in SINGA Bonds?
+Sounds good, how can I start investing in SGS bonds?